Linda Linda Linda: Reception

-Linda Linda Linda has an 82% approval rating on Rotten Tomatoes and a 71/100 average on Metacritic.
-The film was David Ehrlich's choice for IndieWire's 2018 list of the best Japanese films of the 21st century, with Ehrlich suggesting that it isn't as profound as films like Spirited Away (2001), Millennium Actress (2001), and Nobody Knows (2004), but still praising it as "euphorically fun [...] so rich, so charismatic, and so damn catchy, you’ll be itching to show it to all your friends."
+Linda Linda Linda was David Ehrlich's choice for IndieWire's 2018 list of the best Japanese films of the 21st century.
+He wrote that it was less profound than films such as Spirited Away (2001), Millennium Actress (2001), and Nobody Knows (2004), but praised it as "euphorically fun [...] so rich, so charismatic, and so damn catchy, you'll be itching to show it to all your friends."

 Soundtrack

 The soundtrack was released on July 20, 2005.
 The original instrumental tracks were composed by James Iha of the Smashing Pumpkins.
 The vocal tracks include Paranmaum (the band from the movie) singing covers of the Blue Hearts songs "Linda Linda", "Boku no Migite (My Right Hand)" and "Owaranai Uta (Never Ending Song)".
 Kashii and Maeda learned to play their instruments specially for this movie.
 There are also two songs by Base Ball Bear (the band Shiori Sekine belongs to in reality); they are "Sayonara Nostalgia" and "April Mirage".
 These two songs can be heard playing in the "crêpe shop" scenes featuring Kyoko and Oe Kazuya.
 Shione Yukawa (who plays Moe Imamura in the movie) and Yuko Yamazaki (from the band me-ism) also perform a few songs on stage at the festival itself.